 - Your partner and their age

 - Your age

 - Prior surgeries near the affected area (hernia, prostate resection, etc.)

 Once a time span of 6 to 8 weeks has passed after the vasectomy reversal, you will attend a follow up appointment to provide a semen sample that your doctor will examine to determine whether or not the procedure was effective.

 If your first attempt at a vasectomy reversal was unsuccessful, you can still try again.
 Sometimes, the surgery will prove ineffective due to a blockage that has formed within the vas deferens, or from other various complications.

-Each surgeon will have their own vasectomy reversal success rate, which is why it is advised to seek care from an experienced surgeon such as Dr. David Allen who has performed several other successful vasectomy reversals.
-To schedule an appointment with Dr. Allen, call our office today at (706) 543-2718 or request an appointment through our secure online form.
+Each surgeon will have their own vasectomy reversal success rate, which is why it is advised to seek care from an experienced surgeon such as Dr. David Allen who is board-certified by the American Board of Urology and has performed countless successful vasectomy reversals.
+To schedule an appointment with Dr. Allen, call our office today at (706) 543-2718.